apache/predictionio/docs/manual/eventapi.md

 ## Debugging Recipes

 The following APIs are mainly for development or debugging purpose only.
-They should not be used by real application under normal circumstances.
+They should not be used by real application under normal circumstances and their availabilities are subject to changes.

 Replace `<your_eventId>` by a real one in the following.